chrisguest75/sysadmin_examples/01_samba_share/README.md

 # README

-Demonstrates how to create a simple sambashare
+Demonstrates how to create a simple samba file share

 NOTE: Easiest to use a Vagrant box.

 ## Install and create samba share

 ```sh
 sudo apt install samba
 ```